Best USB-C cables 2024

 Reasons to avoid

-Cable Matters makes some of the best cables and cords of all sorts on the planet.
-This 10Gbps USB C to USB C Cable with USB-C 3.2 cable is extremely versatile because it has so many high-end USB specifications.
-First, it's a USB-C 3.2 type-C wire, so of course, it supports the iPhone 15 Pro and Pro Max's 10Gbps data speeds.
+Cable Matters makes some of the best cables and cords on the planet.
+This 20Gbps USB C to USB C Cable with USB-C 3.2 is highly versatile because it has many high-end USB specifications.
+First, it's a USB-C 3.2 type-C wire, so of course, it supports the iPhone 16 Pro and Pro Max's 10Gbps data speeds.

-You can use this 3-foot cable to stream video as well, with support for 4K video at 120Hz and 8K at 30Hz.
-While there is a 6-foot option available, it does not have the same specs, limiting data transfer speeds to 5Gbps, so it's important to take note of this trade-off if you need something longer in length.
+You can also use this 3-foot cable to stream video, supporting 4K video at 120Hz and 8K at 30Hz.
+While a 6-foot option is available, it does not have the same specs and limits data transfer speeds to 5Gbps, so it's essential to take note of this trade-off if you need something longer.

-The good news is that the Cable Matters 10Gbps USB C to USB C Cable has a very high rating.
-You can charge at speeds as high as 100W because this is a PD e-marked 5A cable.
-We just wish it had Thunderbolt 3 to complete the picture.
+The good news is that the Cable Matters 10Gbps USB C to USB C Cable has a high rating.
+Because this is a PD e-marked 5A cable, you can charge at speeds as high as 240W.
+We wish it had Thunderbolt 4 to complete the picture since it offers faster transfer speeds and supports high resolutions.

 Best short cable